Indoors season cup competitions

 That's a lot of success to live up to; and we'll be doing our level best to do so in the 2025/26 season, bearing in mind that the competition will have improved in the meantime as other Clubs seek to catch us up.

-This competition has nine entrants this season, organised in a single league and, owing to the number of rinks available at Riverside (a maximum of three), not every team plays every week.
+This competition has nine entrants this season, organised in a single league and, owing to the number of rinks available at Riverside (with six rinks, a maximum of three matches at one time), not every team plays every week.
 This is an open competition for two rinks of four played over 18 ends with two points awarded to the team with the highest aggregate score over both rinks.
 No finals are scheduled for this season, with the available prize money being distributed to the teams occupying the first four places in the league after the 22 March round of fixtures.

-Andover's results and fixtures for this 2025/26 season are as follows, featuring some very tight, low-scoring, attritional games and a couple of nail-biting last-end victories:
+Andover's results and fixtures for this 2025/26 season are as follows, featuring some very tight, low-scoring, attritional games and a couple of nail-biting last-end victories as well as some thumping big wins:

 16 Nov: Andover 25 v 24 Fleming Park